ClearHeadedT/boot-dev-log/learn-sql/NOTES.md

 - Learned IN for matching against a list of values.
 - Learned LIKE and wildcard pattern matching.
 - Learned a discount-program query practice exercise.
+- Learned LIMIT for capping the number of returned rows.